 - Click the link in the email and provide your new password.

 If you yourself are the primary administrator, your email address used on first registering is automatically stored with your user.
-If you have questions, please contact support.
+If you have questions, please contact product support.

 You can navigate straight to any place inside a Cumulocity IoT application using the respective URL.
 For example, to show the basic information for a device, you can enter the following URL: